HOUSEHOLD HAZARDOUS WASTE

 Examples of common household hazardous waste include: paints, cleaners, oils, fuels, batteries, fluorescent or HID light bulbs, herbicides, and pesticides.
 Additionally, some electronics fall into this category as they contain materials such as lead, cadmium, beryllium, or brominated flame retardants.

-Do you have these products at your home and can't wait until our Fall event?
+Do you have these products at your home and can't make it to our Fall event?
 Please read on!

 Other Household Hazardous Waste Disposal Options